yellow-billed-jacamar-1600

 Yellow-billed Jacamar

-Appearance: The Yellow-billed Jacamar is a medium-sized bird with a distinctive appearance.
-It has a yellow bill, as its name suggests, with beautiful iridescent green feathers on its upperparts and a chestnut-colored throat and breast.
+Appearance: The Yellow-billed Jacamar is a medium-sized bird with beautiful iridescent green feathers on its upperparts and a chestnut-colored throat and breast.
 These birds have a long, pointed bill, short legs, and a slightly rounded tail.
 They are agile flyers and are often seen perching quietly while waiting to catch insects in flight.

-Conservation Status: The conservation status of the Yellow-billed Jacamar is classified as of Least Concern according to the IUCN.
+Conservation Status: The Yellow-billed Jacamar is classified as of Least Concern according to the IUCN.

 MALE